 How to Keep Your Gloves Clean and Odor-Free

 I sweat about as much as the common folk at the gym and train 4 times a week.
-With the simple cleaning and maintenance guidelines as given below, my gloves served me more than a year.
+With the simple cleaning and maintenance guidelines as given below, my gloves have served me more than a year without any odor emission.
 They might have lasted even longer but I decided to ditch them only because I received a free pair from my gym when I renewed my membership.
 There was no cracking (just wrinkling) of the leather, the padding still provided sufficient protection and there wasn’t any hint of obnoxious odor.

 Here are some tips on keeping your gloves clean and smelling fresh: